alexzhangs/aws-cfn-vpn/README.md

 don't use these scripts.
 Simply pick up the config file `sample-ssm-and-ssn-0.conf` and use `xsh-lib/aws/cfn/deploy` to deploy it.

+#### aim.sh

+The`aim.sh` is used to get the latest AMIs for all enabled regions.
+With the `-t TEMPLATE` option, it will update the TEMPLATE file with the new mapping on the key `Mappings`.

 #### config.sh

 The `config.sh` is used to generate a set of config files (like